 Canceling an Interview

-If you need to cancel an interview, you must do so within the guidelines of the I-Link registration agreement which you agreed to when you established your I-Link account.
+If you need to cancel an interview, you must do so within the guidelines of the career services management platform registration agreement which you agreed to when you established your career services management platform account.
 This policy states that you will cancel at least four days in advance by contacting ECS directly or by removing your name from the interview schedule on the online job board.
 In an emergency situation, you must notify ECS as soon as possible so that we can assist you in both notifying the employer and attempting to reschedule the interview.
 Note that documentation will be required for emergency situations, including illness.
-Missing a scheduled interview without canceling or providing ECS notification or appropriate documentation will result in your I-Link account being deactivated.
+Missing a scheduled interview without canceling or providing ECS notification or appropriate documentation will result in your career services management platform account being deactivated.